 At Holy Cross Primary School we fully recognise our roles and responsibilities for child protection.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.
 We use consistent, fair and thorough recruitment and selection procedures that aim to deter, reject or identify people who might abuse children and young people and to ensure that those recruited are suitable to work with them.
 Our Safeguarding policies apply to all staff, governors and volunteers working in our school.

 Our Designated Safeguarding Lead is Mrs Jo Kingston.
-The deputy Safeguarding Leads are Mrs Rachael James (Assistant Head) and Mrs Karen Douglas (Attendance and Pastoral support office).
-Our Safeguarding Governor is Mrs Dawn Foley
+The deputy Safeguarding Leads are Emma Stroud (Assistand Head Teacher), Emily Hunt (SENDCO), Joanna Krzysiek (Pastoral Care Lead) and Brogsn Sims (Admin Manager).
+Our Safeguarding Governor is Mrs Angela Serjeant.

 We have a range of Safeguarding Policies which can be found on our Policy page.